Annapurna Base Camp Trek Via Poon Hill

 Teahouses and lodges are usually places to stay on an Annapurna Base Camp trek via poon hill.
 There is a network of teahouses and lodges along the trekking path leading up to Annapurna Base Camp.
 These modest but cozy guesthouses have twin-bedded rooms available.
 The larger dorm-style rooms are occasionally available.

 The basic yet comfortable Lodging protects you from cold mountain weather.
-Most of the teahouse rooms have a shared base and restrooms, but this applies only if you are trekking in a group.
+Most teahouse rooms have a shared base and restrooms, but this applies only if you are trekking in a group.
 We will reserve a shared room, which can also be a dormitory in the high season.

 Lodges and teahouses also serve food.
 A range of regional and global cuisines is available to taste.
 Nepali specialties like momos (dumplings) and Dal Bhat (lentil stew with rice) are usually included on the menus.